maxpelna/swift-app/README.md

 ## Testing

-Unit tests are written using Apple's [Swift Testing](https://developer.apple.com/xcode/swift-testing/) framework.
+Unit tests are written using Apple's framework.
 The following ViewModels are covered:

 - `AppViewModel`
 - `CharactersListViewModel`